 The Fireworks Show will start at exactly 11PM and the dazzling lights will set off from the Eiffel Tower and the gardens of Trocadéro for about 35 minutes.

-- Be aware that there are very few public toilets and they will naturally be crowded too; so I suggest that you prepare some cash beforehand for buying cheap drinks in nearby cafés or bars in order to use their restroom.
+- Be aware that there are very few public toilets and they will end up being crowded too; so I suggest that you prepare some cash beforehand for buying cheap drinks in nearby cafés or bars in order to use their restroom.

 - If you think you can get a taxi or Uber — don’t.
 The surrounding area will be in a jam so you’re really better off walking.